UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 ### Floor

 Which floor is the container on?
-Typically 3, 5, 7, 9 or 10.
+Typically 3, 5, 6, 7, 9 or 10.

 ### Room

-The color zone indicated by signage in the room: Red, Orange, Blue, Yellow, Purple, or Green.
+The color zone indicated by signage in the room: Red, Orange, Blue, Yellow, Purple, Black, Sepia, or Green.

 ### Area